 Figure 5.
-Spatial and temporal patterns of predicted density for selected species.
-The first column shows maps of the predicted spatial trend (slope of log density across years).
-The second shows how each spatial location groups with a unique cluster of latitude and spatial trend.
+Spatial and temporal patterns of predicted density for selected species along the US west coast.
+Panels depict model outputs within the study area (shown in further detail in Figure 2), where the thin black polygon in maps is the land boundary of the US west coast.
+The first column shows maps of the predicted local trend (slope of log density across years).
+The second shows how each spatial location groups with a unique cluster of latitude and local trend, where each color represents a cluster.
+The first panel also shows how the latitudinal boundaries of established biogeographic breaks (thick black horizontal lines) separate the study area into three regions: North of Cape Mendocino, California; South of Point Conception, California; and between these two landmarks (central).
 The third column represents the mean density over all years (in units of kg km-2 on a log scale).
 The fourth column shows the time series of the center of gravity (COG), or latitude weighted by density, with 95% confidence intervals.
-The black line with grey interval represents the COG calculated from predicted densities coast-wide, whereas the colored lines represent the COGs for each unique biogeographic region (separated by Cape Mendocino, California, in the north; Point Conception, California, in the south).
+The black line with grey interval represents the COG calculated from predicted densities coast-wide, whereas the colored lines represent the COGs for each unique biogeographic region.
 Line color represents the proportion of a species’ relative biomass in a given region.

 REFERENCES